mattaw/klipper/docs/Measuring_Resonances.md

 pulling SDO to GND), and, if it is going to be connected to a 5V printer MCU, that it has a voltage regulator and a level shifter.

 When sourcing the MPU-9250/MPU-9255/MPU-6515/MPU-6050/MPU-6500 there are also a variety of board designs and clones.
 The SCL and SDA bus lines each require pulling-up to 3.3V by one or more resistors in the range of  1.6K to 3.3K resistors.

 ## Installation instructions

 ### Wiring

 An ethernet cable with shielded twisted pairs (cat5e or better) is recommended for signal integrity over a long distance.
 If you still experience signal integrity issues (SPI/I2C errors):

   * Double check the wiring, preferably with a digital multimeter
   * I2C only:
     * Check the SCL and SDA lines are pulled-up to 3.3V by resistors
     * Check the SCL and SDA lines pull-up resistors are in the range 1.6K to 3.3K
+    * For full technical details consult [chapter 7 of the I2C-bus specification and user manual UM10204 for *fast-mode*](https://www.pololu.com/file/0J435/UM10204.pdf)
   * Shorten the cable

 Connect ethernet cable shielding only to the MCU board/Pi ground.